MSPH, Johns Hopkins Bloomberg School of Public Health, 2016

 BS, University of California, San Diego, 2014

 Baldeep is a researcher with an interest in utilizing qualitative research skills and behavioral science in order to improve vaccine uptake and acceptance.
-Baldeep is dedicated to working towards contributing to positive change from a global perspective and achieving healthier living standards for all; she has a particular interest in understanding multi-level perceptions that impact vaccine-seeking behavior in low and low-middle income countries, while simultaneously supporting policy change to improve vaccine coverage.
+Baldeep is dedicated to working to understand multi-level perceptions that impact vaccine-seeking behavior, while simultaneously supporting policy change to improve vaccine coverage.
 She has policy and programmatic healthcare experience, with extensive experience in working with stakeholders and effectively communicating with partners, community leaders, funders, and peers.